jmiquis/TFG-DDD-Theoretical/docs/entities.md

 ## layer : domain 🔴

-The most common example use to explain a DDD entity is _person_.
+The most common example used to explain a DDD entity is _person_.
 A person  is well differenced to another beacuse of a unique Id number.
 We have seen examples like this hundred of times.

 In terms of code ,an entity no more than a classic class with its unique Id, its own methods and attributes, but remember that **these attributes are value objects**